CBD oil for dogs

 What should one pay attention to when buying CBD oil for dogs?

-What is CBD oil for dogs and how does it work in the animal organism?
+What is CBD oil for dogs and how does it work in the animal body?

 - pain perception

-CBD exerts its effect by interacting with various receptors of this system (especially.
-CB1 and CB2) indirectly modulated, instead of activating them directly.
-In addition, CBD also influences other signaling pathways such as TRPV1 (pain), 5-HT1A (serotonin) and GPR55 (inflammation) – which contributes to its multimodal effect explained.
+CBD exerts its effect by interacting with various receptors of this system (especially CB1 and CB2) indirectly modulated, instead of directly activating them.
+Furthermore, CBD also influences other signaling pathways such as TRPV1 (pain), 5-HT1A (serotonin) and GPR55 (inflammation)—which makes its multimodal effect explained.

-Are there differences in the effect compared to humans?
+Are there differences compared to the effect in humans?

-Basically, the physiological effect of CBD in dogs than in humans, as the endocannabinoid system is highly conserved evolutionarily.
+Basically, the physiological effect of CBD in dogs than humans, as the endocannabinoid system is evolutionarily highly conserved.
 Nevertheless, there are differences:

 -

-Dogs react more sensitive to cannabinoids, especially to THC – even small amounts can cause poisoning.
+Dogs react more sensitive to cannabinoids, especially regarding THC—even small amounts can cause poisoning.

 -

-The Metabolism the effect of CBD in dogs varies depending on the breed, which is a individual dosage makes it necessary.
+The Metabolism of CBD varies by dog breed, which requires individual dosage makes it necessary.

-CBD oil for dogs uses the natural interaction of cannabidiol with the endocannabinoid system to regulate physiological processes such as inflammation, pain, and anxiety – without intoxication or addiction potential.
-The effect is similar to that in humans but requires a composition and dosage suitable for animals.
+CBD oil for dogs uses the natural interaction of cannabidiol with the endocannabinoid system to regulate physiological processes such as inflammation, pain, and anxiety—without intoxication or addiction potential.
+The effect is similar to that in humans but requires a species-appropriate composition and dosage.

 What is CBD oil used for in dogs?

-CBD oil is used in dogs as a natural support for a variety of physical and mental ailments.
+CBD oil is used for dogs as a natural aid for a variety of physical and mental ailments.
 The focus is mainly on chronic pain, inflammation, behavioral abnormalities, and neurological diseases.
-The effect is based on the modulation of the endocannabinoid system, which in dogs – as in humans – is involved in regulating central bodily functions.
+The effect is based on the modulation of the endocannabinoid system, which in dogs—as in humans—is involved in regulating central body functions.

 Common application areas of CBD oil in dogs